WillemW-01/meal-battles/README.md

 can fight against another player's meal.
 This can be accomplished via a turn-based system.
 The exact details is still being thought out.

-For now, in this demo project, 6 different foods will be implemented with their respective food groups, and a very shallow game-play loop will be programmed.
+For now, in this demo project, a few different foods will be implemented with their respective food groups, and a very shallow game-play loop will be programmed.

 This game can also support text mode and graphics mode, if a GUI or only a text